Brian S. ConneelyPartner

-Brian has been named to the 2017 and 2018 Best Lawyers in America in Employment and Labor by U.S. News & World Report.
-He was selected as a New York Metro Super Lawyer in 2017 and 2018.
-Brian was selected as a Top Rated Lawyer in Labor and Employment Law in 2012, 2013, 2014, 2015 and 2017 and also has been featured in the “Who’s Who in Labor Law” in Long Island Business News.
-In connection with his legal practice, Brian also received a Martindale-Hubbel AV PreeminentTM rating by his peers in 2015 and in prior years.
+Brian has been named to Best Lawyers in America in Employment and Labor by U.S. News & World Report from 2017-2019.
+He was also selected as a New York Metro Super Lawyer in 2017 and 2018.
+Brian was selected as a Top Rated Lawyer in Labor and Employment Law in 2012-2015, 2017 and 2018, and also has been featured in the “Who’s Who in Labor Law” in Long Island Business News.
+In connection with his legal practice, Brian also received a Martindale-Hubbel AV PreeminentTM rating by his peers from 1998-2018.

 He represents clients in labor arbitrations and grievances, unfair labor practice charges, employment discrimination, harassment, and retaliation claims, as well as in wage and hour disputes.
-He regularly appears before the NLRB and in proceedings before the Occupational Safety and Health Administration (OSHA), the Equal Employment Opportunity Commission (EEOC), the Department of Labor (DOL), and the Financial Industry Regulatory Authority (FINRA).
+He handles matters before the National Labor Relations Board (NLRB) and in proceedings before the Occupational Safety and Health Administration (OSHA), the Equal Employment Opportunity Commission (EEOC), the Department of Labor (DOL), and the Financial Industry Regulatory Authority (FINRA).

 926 RXR Plaza